- An irrevocable life insurance trust may provide cash for heirs to settle the estate.

 Ben Franklin said that in this world nothing is certain but death and taxes.
 Well, one product sits at the intersection of both—life insurance.
 It may not help you cheat death, but it may help manage taxes.

 There are certain estate planning steps we should all take, including the creation of a will and a health care directive.
 But if you have enough wealth that you expect your estate to be taxed—at either the state or the federal level—you may want to consider more advanced strategies, including using life insurance in a trust.
+If you were to die in 2018, you could pass $11.18 million ($22.36 million per couple) to your heirs without paying any federal estate tax under the Tax Cuts and Jobs Act of 2017.1

 Life insurance can help families provide funding to pay estate taxes and provide other benefits for protecting wealth.
 "You may want to look at an irrevocable life insurance trust (ILIT) as an advanced planning technique," says Rodney Weaver, Estate Planning Specialist at Fidelity.
 "It's a good way to provide a source of ready cash that can be used to pay estate taxes on illiquid assets, such as property or businesses, or to allow wealth to pass to your heirs outside your estate."